shibatch/oomstaller/README.md

 Lowering the value of --thres results in increased time where some cores are not used in order to reduce memory usage.
-Increasing this value too much would increase the time where only one process can run due to swap thrashing.
+Increasing this value too much would increase the time where only a few processes can run due to swap thrashing.

 When the available memory is less than the value set by --thrash option, oomstaller assumes that swap thrashing is occurring and suspends all processes except the process occupying the largest amount of memory.
 This has the effect of minimizing swapping.

-Although oomstaller is intended primarily to suppress swapping during builds by suspending the build process, it can also be configured to allow swapping while attempting to reduce the build time.
-The detection of swap thrashing can be disabled by specifying "--thrash 0" option.
-This allows more processes to run with aggressive swapping, which may reduce the build time if the swap space is fast, but would require a large swap space.
+Although oomstaller is designed primarily to suppress swapping during builds by suspending the build process, it can also be configured to allow swapping while attempting to reduce the build time.
+The number of processes executed when thrashing is detected can be specified with --max-parallel-thrash option.
+By increasing this number, it may be possible to reduce build time by actively swapping processes.
+The actual effect depends greatly on the speed of swap space.
+Even when this number of processes is increased, the build processes are suspended as necessary depending on memory usage.
+Increasing this number of processes may require a large swap space.

 We recommend specifying "-j \`nproc\`" option to ninja. ninja usually runs jobs with more threads than CPU cores.
 This is effective to